-This page covers the areas not covered in the other pages, namely, Puma Hunting Feeding and Social Organisation.
+This page discusses puma hunting feeding and social organisation.
 Cats generally are opportunistic predators.
 This means a wide range of prey depending on season and place.
 Pumas will treat any animal that is vulnerable as prey.
 Pumas are also flexible in the selection of prey.
-For example, in Nevada some Pumas attacked wild horses.
+For example, in Nevada some pumas attacked wild horses.
 Flexibility may in part be due to necessity because of prey reduction of an animal species (due to human activity).
 Pumas can also kill to create a surplus; killing many more animals than required.
 This probably does them no good in respect of retaliatory attacks by people!
-It usually occurs with sheep and might be because the panicked movement of sheep, when one is attacked, triggers the puma’s hunting instinct to attack again (moral: when people are fearful of being attacked they should not panic and run but face down and see off the puma).
+It usually occurs with sheep and might be because the panicked movement of sheep, when one is attacked, triggers the puma’s hunting instinct to attack again (moral: when people are fearful of being attacked, they should not panic and run but face down and see off the puma).

-The killed prey is dragged to a more secure site and hidden with leaves, grass etc. (if planning to return to the carcass).
+The killed prey is dragged to a more secure site and hidden with leaves, grass etc. (If planning to return to the carcass).
 Pumas are strong and are impressive in this task.
 Pumas remain close to the kill.
 Pumas shot in California were found to have full stomachs containing 2.2 to 3.6 kg of meat.
 The kill is sometimes scavenged.
-The scavengers are sometimes killed by the Puma.
+Scavengers are sometimes killed by pumas.
 On occasions, females share the male’s kill and vice-versa when they are courting.

 This varies with availability and depends in part on where the puma is.
 Here is a table: